aws-samples/amazon-sagemaker-secure-mlops/README.md

 You must specify the number of AZs you would like to deploy the network resources into.

-❗ A new internet gateway will be created and attached to the VPC in "existing VPC" scenario if you select the NAT gateway option by setting `CreateNATGateways` to `YES`.
-The stack creation will fail if there is an internet gateway _already attached_ to the existing VPC and you select the NAT gateway option.
+❗ The CloudFormation template creates a new internet gateway attaches it to the VPC in "existing VPC" scenario if you select the NAT gateway option by setting `CreateNATGateways` to `YES`.
+The stack creation fails if there is an internet gateway _already attached_ to the existing VPC and you select the NAT gateway option.

 Example of the existing VPC infrastructure:

 ![VPC example](img/vpc-infrastructure-example.png)

-The Data Science environment deployment will provision the following resources in your AWS account:
+The data science environment deployment provisions the following resources in your AWS account:
 + environment-specific IAM roles (optional, if `CreateEnvironmentIAMRoles` set to `YES`)
 + a VPC with all network infrastructure for the environment (optional) - see the considerations above
 + VPC endpoints to access the environment's Amazon S3 buckets and AWS public services via private network